 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search and Governance committee, consisting of eight members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration, and approval.
+The Corporation has a Search and Governance Committee, consisting of seven members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration, and approval.
 The Corporation is responsible for ensuring that appropriate induction and training is provided as required.

 Members of the Corporation are appointed for a term of office not exceeding four years.
 In May 2020 new terms of office were introduced setting a maximum of 2 terms' service for members.
 Transition arrangements were put in place for those governors who, due to the new terms of office, had then reached the maximum length of service.
-The one governor who remained on the Corporation under the transition arrangements is due to complete their term in the 2023/24 academic year.
+The one governor who remained on the Corporation under the transition arrangements completed their term of office in the 2023/24 academic year.